Emine3/NET-Thread.Terminate/README.md

 ```
 Aborts the thread in the same style as the Abort method on .NET Framework; analogously does the the same thing DotNetAbort does.

 ControlledExecution was introduced on .NET 7 which would allow you to run a piece of code and abort it; to do that, it implements a p/Invoke declaration responsible for aborting the thread; that declaration is used to abort the thread.
 On .NET platforms older than .NET 7, it falls back to DotNetAbort.
-This method is preferred over Terminate whenever it's possible.

 ### <center>4.
 ResetAbort <center>